DamonCharlesRoberts/damonroberts/content/talks/MPSA2019/index.md

   postcode: ""
   country: ""

-summary: ""
+summary: Using an original dictionary of words rated on their perceived masculinity and femininity, we conduct multiple experimental studies to test the effects of masculine and feminine language on political attitudes.
-abstract: "Using an original dictionary of words rated on their perceived masculinity and femininity, we conduct multiple experimental studies to test the effects of masculine and feminine language on political attitudes."
+abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.